Movie Reviews

 ★ ★ ★ ½

 Been thinking about this Unsolved Mysteries episode, A Death in Oslo, the strongest installment of the reboot I've caught so far.
 It covers the case of one "Jennifer Fairgate," who died somewhat conspicuously of a gunshot wound, possibly self-inflicted, possibly not, at the Radisson Blu Plaza Hotel, Oslo.
 She left behind few clues as to her true identity--strangely enough, even the tags of her clothing had been ripped off prior to the discovery of her body in Room 2805.
 Had the hotel staff member/security guard stayed put after hearing the gunshot behind the hotel room door, this might be less of a mystery today.
 Meaning, while we might not have ever learned the true identity of Ms. Fairgate, had the hotel employee stayed in place and seen whether someone emerged from the room afterwards, we might know for certain whether this was suicide or foul play.
 So while the staff member leaving the site of the incident for back-up is an understandable response, it may have unfortunately allowed a killer to slip out of the room and hotel undetected.
-But then again, even if it turned out to be suicide, it could've been impelled by coercion, by someone, a person or more likely an organization, we don't know.
+But then again, even if this had conclusively been revealed as suicide, it could've been impelled by coercion, by someone, a person or more likely an organization, we don't know.
 So even so, the case wouldn't necessarily be all that cut and dry, as is often the case in life.
 My guess is that the mysterious woman in question was indeed a spy or "agent" of some sort, one who somehow got in over her head or found herself between a rock and a hard place, but without hard facts, that's just armchair-internet-sleuth conjecture.
 Interesting TV either way.

 The Widow Couderc